-This Perfect Sponge Cake is made in the most classic way!
+This European sponge cake is made in the most classic way!
 Using only three ingredients, you will get the most moist, leveled cake that pairs perfectly with any of your favorite creams.

 Okay, I’ll admit it.
 I love Twinkies.
 I know they are terrible for me, but why do they have to be so good?!
 Making sponge cake at home gives you all the deliciousness of the packaged stuff, but without any of the nasty preservatives.
 That is a win-win!